Judge enters not guilty pleas on behalf of Bryan Kohberger, charged in Idaho student murders

 Judge John Judge read aloud Kohberger’s rights and each of the murder and burglary charges outlined in the indictment.
 When asked if he understood the charges, Kohberger replied to each, “Yes.”

-When asked for his plea to counts of murder and burglary, Kohberger remained silent.
+When asked for his plea to the counts, Kohberger remained silent.
 His attorney rose and said, “Your honor, we are standing silent,” and the judge then entered not guilty pleas for him.

 Kohberger, 28, was indicted last week on four counts of first-degree murder and one count of burglary for the November 13 killings of Kaylee Goncalves, 21; Madison Mogen, 21; Xana Kernodle, 20; and Ethan Chapin, 20, at a home just outside the university’s main campus in Moscow, Idaho.